Cartiea88/Cartiea88.github.io/index.md

 ---

 ### 📖 Background
 I started my career working in retail and eventually moved on to Procurement.
-I always had a passion for working IT as I was always known as the "computer guy" in my family.
+I always had a passion for working in IT as I was always known as the "computer guy" in my family.
 Cybersecurity wasn't as big as it is now when I went to school but after doing consderable research, I belive this is my true calling.

 ---